fitzage/node-website/doc/about/organization/index.md

 # Organization

-Node.js being a thin framework with a small surface the team that is responsible for maintaining Node.js is kept deliberately small.

 ## Becoming a team member

-[Team members](/existing-members) are selected based on their contributions to the GitHub project and their domain expertise for a given subsystem.
+[Team members](/about/organization/) are selected based on their contributions to the GitHub project and their domain expertise for a given subsystem.

 The subsystems eligible for maintainence in Node.js are the following: